Professional Photographer Steve Glass

 Outdoors

-Here are some samples.
+The slideshow on my homepage has a number of examples.
+Most of which are done in my front yard.
 If you can find an area that has layers of different types and heights of greenery, you’ll get an image with dimension.
 For a headshot that background is a lot like clothing in the sense that you don’t someone to look at your professional headshot and say, “Wow!
 Where was that?”
 Generally speaking at least.
 Just like you don’t want a tie or blouse that’s so busy it distracts from your face.

 Options might include a park, outdoor courtyard at your office complex, a neighborhood clubhouse with landscaping.
 Even a hedge row lining your parking lot can work.
 But the more more layers and variety in the greenery, the better the image works in my opinion.
 Many of my outdoor headshots for companies are in their parking lot.
 This is easy especially if you’re in an office/light industrial space.
 That is a single story office type space.
 For offices downtown I often meet at Piedmont Park or some other city park.